 -

-the area is experiencing a high level of migration (ie movement within the country or from overseas)
+the area is experiencing a high level of migration (ie movement of people within the UK or from overseas)

 -

-the area has a significant number of privately-rented properties in a poor condition
+the area has a significant number of privately-rented properties that are in a poor condition

 -